clicon/clixon-docs/backend.rst

 * Validation of the XML against the current Yang models
 * If errors are detected, enter `failsafe` mode.

-The following config option is related to startup:

-CLICON_BACKEND_RESTCONF_PROCESS
-   Enable process-control of restconf daemon, ie start/stop restconf daemon internally using fork/exec.
-Disable if you start the restconf daemon by other means.

 IPC Socket
 ==========
 ::